+The Arts Foundation was created to support the programs and services of the Arts Council.
 The mission of the Council is to provide advocacy and leadership that inspires participation in and a passion for the arts in our community.
 The Arts Foundation has three primary funds to which a donor may contribute: unrestricted endowment fund, fields of interest funds, and designated funds.
 Unrestricted gifts will be held in perpetuity and will produce annual income for use by the Council as requested in an annual budget presentation to the Foundation for operating purposes.

 - Field of Interest Funds will address specific areas within the purview of Council and to promote the growth of the arts.
 A field of interest fund might address a donor's interest in theatre that allows the gift to be used to support theatre, without a specific organization or program identified.
 The flexibility these funds provide are critical to the long-term nature of the Foundation and to furthering the vision of stability for arts programs in Martin County.